 Web-based schedules are digital platforms that allow carriers and warehouses to seamlessly coordinate appointments.
 They eliminate manual coordination via phone calls and emails, saving time and reducing errors.

-To reach the utmost efficiency at your warehouse, here are the ten common mistakes you should avoid to get the best out of them.
+To reach the utmost efficiency at your warehouse, here are the six common mistakes you should avoid to get the best out of them.

 1. Not Keeping Schedule Information Updated

-Many facilities set up their web scheduling system once and forget about it.
-Failing to update schedule information leads to booking conflicts and frustrated carriers.
-When working hours, dock capacity, or rules change but aren’t updated, carriers book invalid slots, causing overlaps, delays, and frustration.
-Keeping your system current is critical for smooth dock operations.
+Many facilities set up their web scheduling system once and then forget about it, but failing to keep schedule information updated can create serious disruptions.
+When working hours, dock capacity, or rules change without being reflected in the system, carriers may book invalid slots, causing overlaps, delays, and frustration.

 2. Failing to Customize Settings for Operational Needs